mj-watts/michaelwatts.me-website/src/content/posts/schema-validation-in-typescript.md

 }
 ```

-That's a helluva lot more easier and attractive.
+That's a helluva lot more easier to read and maintain.

-But also, _very importantly_ when future self or another developer comes by your code and needs to know what properties are required or optional for `UserParams{:ts}`, you or they have an easy way to see.
-By using this line...
+But also, _very importantly_, when future you or another developer comes by your code and needs to know what properties are required or are optional for `UserParams{:ts}`, you or they have an easy way to see by using this line...

 ```ts showLineNumbers{11}
 export type UrlParams = z.infer<typeof urlParamsSchema>;
 ```

-...your IDE can infer the TypeScript type from the Zod schema, giving you a nice output of the data structure:
+...your IDE can then infer the TypeScript type from the Zod schema, giving you a nice output of the data structure:

 ```ts
 type UrlParams = {